Ancient Egypt and the Route of the Exodus Tour!

 *The below dates are the on-the-ground tour dates.
 Everyone joining the tour needs to show up the day before the tour starts.
 Dinner and hotel stay that evening is included in the tour price.

-• October 29-November 4, 2023 – Ancient Egypt Exodus Route Tour.
-Arrive in Cairo on October 28th.
+• November 11-16, 2024 – Ancient Egypt Exodus Route Tour.
+Arrive in Cairo on November 10th.
 Goshen to the Red Sea.

-• December 11-15, 2023 – Sinai in Arabia Tour.
-Arrive in Tabuk on December 10th.
-Red Sea to Mount Sinai in Arabia.
-Click here for Sinai tour details.
+• December 9-13, 2024 – Sinai in Arabia tour.
+Arrive in Tabuk December 8th.
+Click here for tour details.

 The itineraries can be changed by DiscoveredSinai.com based on ground conditions and other factors.
 If you have any questions you may contact us at info@discoveredsinai.com or you can call us at +1-916-258-7092.
 Or write to us at: Discovered Media, ATTN: Andrew Jones, 3032 Verwood Place, Roseville, CA 95747, USA.